akibahmed229/akibahmed229/readme.md

 ## About
-I am a graduate of Computer Science that specializes in web and cross-platform mobile system construction, which is system-oriented.
+I am a graduate of Computer Science and Engineering that specializes in web and cross-platform mobile system construction, which is system-oriented.
 Clean, testable code, restful APIs, and deployable infrastructure are upheld in my work.
 I like to transform ideas into credible products and not only as coursework projects but as self-education (homelab, containerization, network tooling).